dvcrn/applescripts/README.md

 This is my little dump of OmniFocus scripts that I use in my workflow.
 Most of them are meant to get executed through something like KeyboardMaestro.

+Close to all scripts in here are _single purpose_, meaning they do exactly one thing.
+As a result, a lot of code is duplicated but each script is atomic.

+A lot of the things you find here are inspired by my back and forth adventures between 2Do, Things and OmniFocus.
+Something missing that you like to see?
+Open a issue and let me know!

 ## prioritize-through-estimation.js

 This script abuses the `Estimation` field of OmniFocus to hack a pseudo-prioritization into place.